Italian Australians: Post-war mass migration to Australia, 1946–1970s

 During WWII, more than 18,000 Italian prisoners-of-war were sent to internment camps throughout Australia.
 Together with the interned "enemy aliens", after 1942 a large number of them were employed in inland farms without much surveillance.
 Many prisoners of war and Italian-Australian interned worked hard in farms and cattle stations, thus gaining a favourable opinion as hard and committed workers by their Australian employers.
 This circumstance contributed to generate an environment more agreeable – than that before the war – for the Italian post-war migration to Australia.

 After World War II, the attitude of Australians towards Italians gradually began to change, with the increasing appreciation of the value of Italians in the economic development of Australia.
 At the same time, the Italian war experience helped to destroy many of the political and sentimental attachments that Italians had previously felt towards their country.
 As a consequence, the end of the war encouraged the naturalisation of many Italian migrants, who had been caught up as enemy aliens at the outbreak of the world conflict.

 At the end of 1947, only 21% of the Italians residing in Australia were not yet naturalised.
 Many of those becoming naturalised in the late 1940s did so to allay the suspicion caused by the war.
 Borrie wrote in his fundamental work on the assimilation of Italians in Australia:"Naturalisation was the obvious first step towards their rehabilitation.
 The war had also broken many of the links with Italy, and in addition it was still difficult to secure a shipping passage to return there.
 But while the act of naturalization may have been an irrevocable step which in turn provided an incentive to become socially and culturally assimilated, field investigations show clearly that Italians retained many traits, particularly within the circle of the home, which were not "Australian".
 And naturalized or not, they were still not fully accepted by Australians".

 Conversely, after the war experience, the Australian government embarked on the 'Populate or Perish' program, aimed to increase the population of the country for strategically important economic and military reasons.
 The immigration debate in postwar Australia assumed new dimensions as official policy sought a significant increase in the number and the diversity of immigrants, and to find a place for those coming from a tired and torn Europe.
 The war had occasioned a shift in migration patterns, pressing the need to place a large number of people who could not return to their own countries for a wide range of reasons.
 This was the case of over ten million people from Central and North-eastern Europe, such as Poles, Germans, Greeks, Czechs, Yugoslavs and Slovaks.
+An important stage in this immigration program began with the Displaced Persons Scheme in 1947, which attracted over 170,000 displaced persons to Australia.